This policy is effective from May 2018

 Tuition fee loans will not be paid in any term after you have been withdrawn/suspended.
 Any outstanding tuition fees owed to the University, calculated in accordance with this policy will be due to Regent’s.

 If you receive Title IV funds and then withdraw, our Finance department has to complete a calculation of Return of Funds (RT24).
 This is based on requirements set out by the US Department of Education.

 As a result of this calculation we may have to return part or all of Direct Loans funds back to the US Government.
 If this leaves you with an outstanding balance, you will need to pay this to the University in full.l.

 You will be liable for any outstanding balance in accordance with the percentages outlined above.

-If your refund request is approved, the University will endeavour to pay within 30 days of our Finance office receiving your request.
+If your refund request is approved, the University repay funds within 14 days of our Finance office receiving your request.
 We will pay the refund to whomever made the original tuition fee payment.

 If you want to make an appeal against any aspect of our Refund Policy, you should do so in writing.
 Please address your appeal to our Finance department, and e-mail it to email@example.com.

 We will then email you a refund appeal form to complete.
 Any appeals which relate to our refund policy must be made within six months of your official date of withdrawal from the University.